TorchedSammy/Formidable/README.md

 <img src="https://static.wikia.nocookie.net/bhlx/images/6/69/Formidable.png/revision/latest?cb=20190911161945">

-Formidable is a highly convenient "sorting maid," which allows you to upload an image once to multiple categorized channels in a Discord server.
+Formidable is a highly convenient "sorting maid," which allows you to upload an image or doujins once to multiple categorized channels in a Discord server.
+She also keeps you updated on doujinshi with a channel feed.

-## Other Features
+## Features
 - nhentai feed
-  - She will post new nhentai doujinshi in a single dedicated channel, and also allow you to add them to your sorted collection\*.
+  - She will post new nhentai doujinshi in a single dedicated channel, and also allow you to add them to your sorted collection.

+### Planned
-- Edit\* and delete entries
+- Edit and delete entries
   - From specific categories/tags (perhaps you have something you dont like as much anymore and want to move it from god tier -> decent)

-> \* = not implemented yet
+- Discord reader
+  - Be able to read any supported doujinshi source from Discord via a reader cmmand
+- Download doujinshi
+  - Post a single zip of all pages of supported doujinshi sources.

 # Setup
 1. Install Node.js (I develop on v14.17.0, but v12 should work?)